IneffableChris/SeestadtVision/README.md

 Sadly, this mode needs correct images and data regarding those futuristic views, which is why the technology and development of the mode is done, while the images aren't set, due to lack of information.
 The images themselves can be switched easily though, which is why users don't need to be concerned at all and can freely adjust the mode to their needs.

-### Screenshots

-### Installation 🔥
-If you only want to use the application itself, it is enough to install the project .apk to your phone.
-You are ready to start the application aftwards immediately.

-Besides that, for developers, it is neccesarry to install the development environment "Unity", as explained in the beginning.

 ### Support
 For support, email e51825978@student.tuwien.ac.at